 Curtis Mayfield, soul and R&B singer-songwriter, guitarist, and record producer, was born in Chicago, IL in 1942.

-Michael Clarke, drummer for the Byrds and the Flying Burrito Brothers, was born in born Michael James Dick in Spokane, WA in 1946.
+Michael Clarke, drummer for the Byrds, the Flying Burrito Brothers, and Firefall, was born Michael James Dick in Spokane, WA in 1946.

 Mickey Finn, percussionist and sideman to Marc Bolan in Tyrannosaurus Rex who later became a session musician, was born in Thornton Heath, Surrey, England in 1947.